gastonstat/sideshows-app/README.md

 # sideshows-app
-Prototype shiny app to display a a map of sideshows in Oakland
+Prototype shiny app to display a map of sideshows in Oakland